-3. For the purposes of this Regulation, the normal value shall be:

-- (a) the comparable price actually paid or payable in the ordinary course of trade for the like product intended for consumption in the exporting country or country of origin; or - (b) when there are no sales of the like product in the ordinary course of trade on the domestic market of the exporting country or country of origin, or when such sales do not permit a proper comparison: - (i) the comparable price of the like product when exported to any third country, which may be the highest such export price but should be a representative price, or - (ii) the constructed value, i.e. the costs in the ordinary course of trade, of materials and manufacture, in the country of origin, plus a reasonable margin for overheads and profit; as a general rule, and provided that a profit is normally realized on sales of products of the same general category on the domestic market of the country of origin, the addition for profit shall not exceed such normal profit.
-In other cases, the addition shall be determined on any reasonable basis, using available information.
+- 3. For the purposes of this Regulation, the normal value shall be: - (a) the comparable price actually paid or payable in the ordinary course of trade for the like product intended for consumption in the exporting country or country of origin; or - (b) when there are no sales of the like product in the ordinary course of trade on the domestic market of the exporting country or country of origin, or when such sales do not permit a proper comparison: - (i) the comparable price of the like product when exported to any third country, which may be the highest such export price but should be a representative price; or - (ii) the constructed value, determined by adding cost of production and a reasonable margin of profit.
+The cost of production shall be computed on the basis of all costs, in the ordinary course of trade, both fixed and variable, in the country of origin, of materials and manufacture, plus a reasonable amount for selling, administrative and other general expenses.
+As a general rule, and provided that a profit is normally realized on sales of products of the same general category on the domestic market of the country of origin, the addition for profit shall not exceed such normal profit.
+In other cases, the addition shall be determined on any reasonable basis, using available information. - 4.
+Whenever there are reasonable grounds for believing or suspecting that the price at which a product

-4. Whenever there are reasonable grounds for believing or suspecting that the price at which a product is actually sold for consumption in the country of origin is less than all costs, both fixed and variable, ordinarily incurred in its production, sales at such prices may be considered as not having been made in the ordinary course of trade if they:

-- (a) have been made over an extended period of time and in substantial quantities; and - (b) are not at prices which permit recovery of all costs within a reasonable period of time in the normal course of trade.
+- is actually sold for consumption in the country of origin is less than the cost of production as defined in paragraph 3 (b) (ii), sales at such prices may be considered as not having been made in the ordinary course of trade if they: - (a) have been made over an extended period of time and in substantial quantities; and - (b) are not at prices which permit recovery of all costs within a reasonable period of time in the normal course of trade.